 Want stronger nails, thicker hair, or clearer skin?
 Then you need collagen.
-The supplement is not only a must-have for your beauty routine, it also provides major benefits to your entire body.
+The supplement is not only a must-have for your beauty routine, but it also provides major benefits to your entire body [source].
 If you’re limiting collagen to just breakfast smoothies and lattes, you’re missing out.

 First, what is collagen?